bingson/WinGolems/Readme.md

 </p></details>

-<details><summary>&nbsp;📕&nbsp;<b> Loading ahk scripts and file structure </b></summary><p>
+<details><summary>&nbsp;📕&nbsp;<b> Loading AHK scripts </b></summary><p>

 `WinGolems.ahk` is the master script that controls all others.
 To change which scripts get loaded by WinGolems modify the following section in `WinGolems.ahk`.
 You can think of `#Include` as "pasting" the included script's contents at the line where you wrote `#Include`.

-All Tutorial Templates files are located in the `WinGolems\golems` folder.
-WinGolems function code in located in the `WinGolems\lib` folder as well as the `_functions.ahk` file (in the golems folder).
 Although it's possible to run multiple AHK scripts concurrently, it is always better to combine multiple scripts together with include statements and run one script.

 [See: Combining Multiple Scripts (#Include)](https://www.autohotkey.com/docs/commands/_Include.htm)